xrrocha/nobocoder/README.md

 >
 Note: instead of saying _`foreach term in terms { ... }`_ in Scala we say `terms foreach { ... }`.
 This is so because `foreach` is a _method_ defined on collections.
-Ths method takes a block of code as argument.
+This method takes a block of code as argument.
 Thus, if we want to print all terms we say `terms.foreach(println)`.
 Expressive!

 In the above code snippet we filter out the terms occurring in the dictionary and then, for each unknown word, we filter out dictionary words not sufficiently similar.
-We achieve this by means of `foreach` and `if`.
+We achieved this by means of `foreach` and `if` (ugh!).

-In functional programming, common operations on collections are implemented as functions (in Scala, methods) rather than requiring the programmer to endlessly write loops and conditionals.
+In functional programming, common operations on collections are implemented as _functions_ (in Scala, methods) rather than requiring the programmer to endlessly write loops and conditionals.